Orderella/PopupDialog/README.md

     completion: (() -> Void)? = nil)
 ```

-The default dialog initializer is a convenient way of creating a popup with image, title and message (see image one and two).
+The default dialog initializer is a convenient way of creating a popup with image, title and message (see image one and three).

 Bascially, all parameters are optional, although this makes no sense at all.
 You want to at least add a message and a single button, otherwise the dialog can't be dismissed, unless you do it manually.